zanemilo/Dijjon/README.md

 ## Major Change Log

+    Major refactor on codebase: No need to clutter one folder with all of the scripts so everything is now in dedicated folders.
+    (8/12/2024)
     Integrated DijjonAlphaDevelopment folder with Git: Enhanced
     tracking of progress.
     Refactoring player and NPC creation: Expanded classes and races,